 Depending on the amphibious fish species, they will have varying abilities to survive outside of the water.

 Large Ocean Fish

 This category is not about whales and dolphins.
 Although some people get them confused with fish, these animals are mammals.
 They require oxygen from the air to breathe.
-That is why they have to come up to the surface every once and a while before resubmerging themselves.
+That is why they have to come up to the surface every once in a while before resubmerging themselves.

 Sharks are excellent examples of large ocean fish.
 They can live outside of water for anywhere from a couple of minutes up to 11 hours.